TsinghuaC3I/AdsQA/README.md

 Download the following annotation files from [this link](insert_annotation_link_here):

 - `train.json` - Training set questions and annotations
-- `testset_question.json` - Test set (only contains questions)
+- `testset_question.json` - Test set (ids, videos, and questions) for inference
-- `testset_groundtruth.json` - Test set (questions, ground-truth answers, and their meta_info)
+- `testset_groundtruth.json` - Test set (ids, questions, ground-truth answers, and their meta_info) for model-based auto evaluation.

-**Important Usage Note: The meta_info field is only for model-based auto evaluation purposes, DO NOT use meta_info as model input during the inference.**
+**!!!Important Usage Note: The meta_info field is only for model-based auto evaluation purposes; DO NOT use meta_info as model input during the inference.**

 ## Training, Inference, and Evaluation